thijsputman/dotfiles/extras/yubikey/README.md

   [Linux-instructions](#linux-generic); use `openssh.exe`)

-❗**N.B.** After doing all of the above, logout and log back in to ensure the environment changes properly propogated to the tasks started via _Task Scheduler_.
+❗**N.B.** After doing all of the above, logout and log back in to ensure the environment changes properly propagated to the tasks started via _Task Scheduler_.

 This should allow SSH connections to be authenticated via Windows' OpenSSH